On the motive of a commutative algebraic group

 By \cite[Theorem 14.28]{MVW} and \cite[Remark 14.29]{MVW} there are two adjoint $\Q$-linear exact functors

 The functor $q$ is compatible with tensor products.
 Moreover, the functor $i$ is an embedding and the functor $q$ is a localization.
-We will usually identify $\DMeetkQ$ with its image in $D^-\STEkQ$ and avoid to write $i$.
+We may identify $\DMeetkQ$ with its image in $D^-\STEkQ$ and avoid to write $i$.